MohammedAlalshaikh/MohammedAlalshaikh/README.md

 🎓 Information Systems student at King Saud University
 📊 Passionate about Data Science, Data Analysis, and Data Management
 🛡️ Interested in Data Protection, Data Governance, and Information Security principles
-💡 Focused on building strong foundations in programming (Python & Java)
+💡 Focused on building strong foundations in programming (Python, Java, and SQL)
 📈 Motivated to explore how data can be transformed into meaningful insights
 🚀 Currently learning and improving my skills in software development and data-related fields

 ---